 The Story Behind the Name

-The name of Parzival comes from a medieval tale of the same name, in where a youngster named Parzival learned what he needed to become a knight in a forest hermitage called Soltane, the namesake of our partner organization, Camphill Soltane.
+The name of Parzival comes from a medieval tale of the same name, in which a youngster named Parzival learned what he needed to become a knight in a forest hermitage called Soltane, the namesake of our partner organization, Camphill Soltane.
 Parzival leaves Soltane to become a knight, bringing unique gifts and service to the world.
 The Parzival organization will be responsible for providing the various disability services necessary to support those we serve.

 Soltane will continue to be the place where valuable life and vocational lessons will be learned, preparing our community members for their next adventure in life.
 Parzival, rather than Soltane, will engage with public agencies which benefit the individuals we serve.
 The estate in Glenmoore and the enterprises in Phoenixville will continue as part of Soltane, with the Camphill Soltane Foundation supporting all of our work.
 Parzival is the person; Soltane is the place.

-Adrian Bowden, Executive Director
+Adrian Bowden, CEO

 Adrian Bowden holds a Bachelor of Laws and a BA degree from the University of Sydney, Australia.
 He has lived and worked at Camphill Soltane since 2009.
 Adrian's career in Camphill began in a community in Norway, where he held a variety of roles over a 12-year period.
 During this time Adrian completed a three-year Seminar in Social Therapy and a one-year Seminar in Practical Mentoring.
 Adrian and his wife Rachel live in Phoenixville with their daughter.

-Heather Hilferty, Residential Supports Director
+Heather Hilferty, Director